 All new students must attend Orientation.
 Orientation is designed to acquaint the student with the academic, spiritual, and social life of the campus.
-Students also take an Entrance Examination in order to assess biblical and ministry knowledge.
+Students have an ID picture taken at this time and also take an Entrance Examination in order to assess biblical and ministry knowledge.